mashlol/omni/README.md

 * `development` - boolean, defaults to false.
 If true, Omni.js will serve the client javascript unminified.

 There is also a list of collections available on the Omni object, `Omni.collections`, which should work the same on both the client and the server.
 This way, within models and collections, you can use `Omni.collections` to keep code working on both the client and server.
+The `Omni.collections` object is only set after you have called `Omni.listen()`.

 # Connection Properties